DanielMartensson/Memorize-Sentences/README.md

 1. Go to folder: Source -> Languages
 2. Select a CSV file that you like
 3. Upload it
 4. Select the same audios and upload them as well.
-You can find them from folder: Source -> Audios
+You can find them from folder: Source -> Audios (UPDATE: Will upload soon)

 # How to install - Ubuntu user